Academany/FabAcademy-Handbook/grading_and_final_evaluation.md

 Members of the global evaluation committee will each spend additional 10-20 hours making the final decision on graduation.

-### **Volunteer - Help Us Out!**
+> ### Apply for Global Eval - Help Us Out!

-Have you been an instructor in the Academy for two or more years?
-Will you have completed one grading cycle as an instructor by July 2016?
+> Have you been an instructor in the Academy for two or more years?
+Will you have completed one grading cycle as an instructor by the end of the current cycle?

-If so - we need you!
+> If so - we need you!
 Academy enrollment grows exponentially every year.
 Many hands make light work.

-If you'd like to volunteer, email [globaleval at fabacademy.org](mailto:globaleval@fabacademy.org) with the **subject heading "Eval Committee Volunteer"** and note labs and years as an instructor.
+> If you'd like to apply, email [globaleval at fabacademy.org](mailto:globaleval@fabacademy.org) with the subject heading `Eval Committee Application` and note labs and years as an instructor.

 ## How to Contact the Committee for Re-Evaluation

-I realize that there are a few of you (or your students) that were missed or slipped through the cracks during the last round.
+There are a few of you (or your students) that were missed or slipped through the cracks during the last round.

 *Any instructor who has a student that needs to be re-evaluated from a previous year should:*

 1. Review the student’s work themselves first

-2. If the student is complete, contact the global evaluation committee on the email address above.
+2. If the student is complete, contact the Fab Academy Coordination.

-3. Use the *email subject heading*** "Re-Evaluation Requested: STUDENT NAME"**
+3. Use the email subject heading `Re-Evaluation Requested: STUDENT NAME`

 4. Then the committee will review and determine final graduation status